rust-lang/docs.rs/crates/lib/docs_rs_rustwide/README.md

 `running_inside_docker(true)` is only needed when the calling program itself is inside a container, for example a container action using the host Docker socket.
 Leave it at its default (`false`) when invoking the program directly on a host.

+## Exclusive workspace access

+`BuildEnvironment` holds an exclusive filesystem lock from initialization until it is dropped, including across workspace refreshes and toolchain maintenance.
+The CLI and production builder fail with a workspace-in-use error if another environment owns the directory.
+Use a separate workspace for concurrent builders.
+Tests can opt into waiting with `.wait_for_workspace_lock(true)`.

+Keep the environment alive until artifacts have been consumed or copied out.
+Do not remove `.docsrs-workspace.lock` while an environment is running.
+The file may remain after exit; ownership is released automatically when its handle closes.